BlaZe-BI/Power-BI-Projects/NBA insights/README.md

 - Data cleaning and normalization
 - Type transformation
 - Harmonization of player and team identifiers
+- Alignment of fact and dimension tables
-- Structured relationship definition across fact and dimension tables
+- Structured relationship definition across the model

 The final structure follows a multi-fact modeling approach with shared dimensions.